apache/spark/docs/howto/operator/google/transfer/gcs_to_gdrive.rst

 Google has two services that store data.
 The `Google Cloud Storage <https://cloud.google.com/storage/>`__ is used to store large data from various applications.
 The `Google Drive <https://www.google.com/drive/>`__ is used to store daily use data, including documents and photos.
-Google Cloud Storage has strong integration with Google Cloud Platform services.
+Google Cloud Storage has strong integration with Google Cloud services.
 Google Drive has built-in mechanisms to facilitate group work e.g. document editor, file sharing mechanisms.